 Below, we've covered in detail the essential hardware Square sells.

 Square takes its name from the shape of this small, minimalist, glossy white card reader.
 Square's pocket-sized card reader does appear simpler than its competitors, but it has all the same functions.
-The unit is currently priced at £19, making it one of the market's cheapest options.

 At first glance, the reader appears to lack a pin pad.
 However, the card reader allows customers to enter their PIN on a mobile device with the app installed.
 While some may find it annoying to need two separate devices to accept card payments, it's a reasonable sacrifice to take payments from anywhere in the UK with a mobile internet connection.

 The Square card reader doesn't require a contract or monthly minimum spend to use.
 Instead, Square charges users a flat 1.75% processing fee on every transaction.
 For example, if you took a £100 payment, Square would charge you a £1.75 processing fee.

 Unfortunately, the Square reader doesn't allow for card swipes, which would have meant the Reader was much bulkier.
 If your business desperately needs to accept card swipes, there is a separate device available.

 The Square reader can accept all the usual card providers like Visa, MasterCard and Amex, as well as Apple, Android and Samsung Pay.
 Its battery life usually lasts an entire business day, even with heavy use, which is about average for a mobile card reader.

 The Square Terminal is the company's premium card payment machine.
 The Terminal is larger and more functional than the Square Reader, letting you manage items, take payments and print receipts.
 Similar to the Square Reader, the Terminal lets your customers pay in all the usual ways, including chip and PIN, mobile apps like Apple and Google pay as well as contactless card payments.